 How is the individual employee allocation determined?
 What’s the maximum?

+Let’s take a closer look at the 401(k) profit-sharing plan rules.
+If an employer makes contributions to a profit-sharing plan, they must have a documented, pre-determined type of profit-sharing allocation established for determining contributions.
 According to the Internal Revenue Service, a standard method for determining each participant’s allocation in a profit-sharing plan is the “comp-to-comp” method:

-- Total comp – The employer calculates the sum of all of its employees’ compensation
+Total comp – The employer calculates the sum of all of its employees’ compensation

-- Employee comp – An individual employee’s compensation
+Employee comp – An individual employee’s compensation

-- Employer contribution – The total amount the employer contributes to the whole profit-sharing plan
+Employer contribution – The total amount the employer contributes to the whole profit-sharing plan

 25% of the participant’s compensation, or

-Why do employers offer a profit-sharing plan?
+Why do employers offer profit-sharing?

-Like with a 401(k) plan, many employers use a profit-sharing plan to recruit and retain employees, in addition to the great tax benefits for both the employer and employees.
+For financially stable organizations, profit-sharing plans can serve as a powerful incentive for employees and owners alike.
+As is the case with a 401(k) plan, many employers use a profit-sharing plan to recruit and retain employees, in addition to the great tax benefits for both the employer and employees.
 It’s a plan that serves to reward all employees as well as owners and managers, which is a great motivator and concrete way to thank everyone for contributing to the business’s overall success.

-Here is an interesting article on FastCompany that describes an example case: "A little over a year ago, Tower Paddle Boards started letting employees leave by lunchtime and offering 5% profit-sharing.”
+Research indicates that profit-sharing plans are increasing in popularity; 21% of the organizations in a survey conducted by WorldatWork said they used profit-sharing plans.
+Here is an interesting article on FastCompany that describes an example case: “Tower Paddle Boards started letting employees leave by lunchtime and offering 5% profit-sharing.”

-Custom profit sharing 401(k) plans
+Custom profit-sharing 401(k) plans

 Sign up for an affordable and easy-to-manage 401(k).